Guy Burgess: Family background

 The Burgess family's English roots can be traced to the arrival in Britain in 1592 of Abraham de Bourgeous de Chantilly, a refugee from the Huguenot religious persecutions in France.
-The family settled in Kent, and became prosperous, mainly as bankers.
-Later generations created a military tradition; Guy Burgess's grandfather, Henry Miles Burgess, was an officer in the Royal Artillery whose main service was in the Middle East.
+The family settled in Kent and became prosperous, mainly as bankers.
+Later generations created a military tradition; Burgess's grandfather, Henry Miles Burgess, was an officer in the Royal Artillery whose main service was in the Middle East.
 His youngest son, Malcolm Kingsford de Moncy Burgess, was born in Aden in 1881, the third forename being a nod to his Huguenot ancestry.
-Malcolm had a generally unremarkable career in the Royal Navy, eventually reaching the rank of commander.
+Malcolm had a generally unremarkable career in the Royal Navy, eventually reaching the rank of Lieutenant Commander.
 In 1907 he married Evelyn Gillman, the daughter of a wealthy Portsmouth banker.
 The couple settled in the naval town of Devonport where, on 16 April 1911, their elder son was born, christened Guy Francis de Moncy.
 A second son, Nigel, was born two years later.